Soham murders: Discoveries

-At about 12:30 p.m. on 17 August, a 48-year-old gamekeeper named Keith Pryer discovered the bodies of both girls lying side by side in a 5 feet deep irrigation ditch close to a pheasant pen near the perimeter fence of RAF Lakenheath in Suffolk, more than 10 miles east of Soham.
-Pryer had noticed what he later described as an "unusual and unpleasant smell" in the area several days earlier; when returning to the area with two friends on 17 August, he had decided to investigate its cause.
+At about 12:30 pm on 17 August, a 48-year-old gamekeeper, Keith Pryer, discovered the bodies of both girls lying side by side in a 5 feet deep irrigation ditch close to a pheasant pen near the perimeter fence of RAF Lakenheath in Suffolk, more than 10 miles east of Soham.
+Pryer had noticed what he later described as an "unusual and unpleasant smell" in the area several days earlier; when returning with two friends on 17 August, he decided to investigate its cause.
 Walking through an overgrown verge about 600 yards from a partially tarmacked road, Pryer and one of his companions, Adrian Lawrence, discovered the children's bodies.
 Lawrence turned to his girlfriend, Helen Sawyer, and shouted: "Don't come any closer, Helen!
 Get back in the van!"
-Lawrence immediately reported the discoveries to police.
+He immediately reported the discoveries to police.

-The girls had been missing for thirteen days when their bodies were found, and their charred corpses were in an advanced state of decomposition.
+The girls had been missing for thirteen days when their bodies were found, and their charred remains were in an advanced state of decomposition.
 (Note: Ian Huntley would admit at his trial he had set fire to both bodies using petrol, presumably in an attempt to destroy forensic evidence.)
 No clear footprints were discovered at the crime scene.
 (Note: Huntley later told investigators he had taped bin liners around his feet before carrying the children's bodies from his vehicle to the irrigation ditch.)

-Investigators rapidly deduced who the two victims most likely were, and that they had not died where their bodies had been discovered.
-Numerous hairs later determined to belong to Chapman were discovered on a tree branch close to the location of the girls' bodies.
+Investigators quickly concluded who the two victims were likely to be, and that they had not died at the location where their bodies were discovered.
+Numerous hairs later determined to belong to Chapman were discovered on a tree branch close to the location of the bodies.

-The following day, Cambridgeshire Deputy Chief Constable Keith Hodder released a press statement to the media confirming the discovery of the children's bodies, adding that both families had been informed of the developments and that although positive formal identification would take several days, investigators were as "certain as [they] possibly could be" the bodies were those of Wells and Chapman.
+The following day, Cambridgeshire Deputy Chief Constable Keith Hodder issued a press statement confirming the discovery of the children's bodies.
+He added that both families had been informed and that, although positive formal identification would take several days, investigators were as "certain as [they] possibly could be" the bodies were those of Wells and Chapman.